 - Stack 2, 3, or 4 pancakes on a plate (depending on your appetite) and drizzle with icing.
 (2 pancakes is a typical serving)

 - OPTIONAL: In keeping with the King Cake tradition, you can place a tiny plastic baby between the layers of pancakes for someone to find.
 Or, a whole almond or other nut can be used.
 Tradition has it that whoever finds the prize inside was pronounced King or Queen.
 More recently, the tradition is that person is responsible for bringing a King Cake next year.

-- Sprinkle with sanding sugars-found with the sprinkles on the cake decorating aisle.
+- Sprinkle with purple, gold, and green sanding sugars-found with the sprinkles on the cake decorating aisle.
 Pancake syrup can also be used.